The Eristics Test

 High-energy

 The Wizard has the highest-energy characteristic emotion, remorse, the combination of the high-complexity guilt and the high-cost anger.
-As a result, strong emotions may feel like a particularly exhausting exercise to the Wizard.
+As a result, strong emotions exhaust the Wizard.

 The Wizard's high-energy contributions are felt most strongly in groups, where they can serve as the backbone of any collective effort.